Jenny Uglow

-Jennifer Sheila Uglow (born 1947) is an English biographer, historian, critic and publisher.
-She was an editorial director of Chatto & Windus.
-She has written critically acclaimed biographies of Elizabeth Gaskell, William Hogarth, Thomas Bewick, and Edward Lear, and a history of the Lunar Society and has also compiled The Macmillan Dictionary of Women's Biography.
+Jennifer Sheila Uglow (born 1947) is an English biographer, historian, critic and publisher, and a former editorial director of Chatto & Windus.
+She has written critically-acclaimed biographies of Elizabeth Gaskell, William Hogarth, Thomas Bewick, Edward Lear and Gilbert White, as well as a group biography of the Lunar Society and a panoramic account of living in Britain through the Napoleonic wars.

-She won the 2002 James Tait Black Memorial Prize and the 2003 Hessell-Tiltman Prize for The Lunar Men: The Friends who Made the Future 1730–1810, and her works have twice been shortlisted for the Whitbread Prize.
-She is a past president of the Alliance of Literary Societies and has also chaired the Council of the Royal Society of Literature.
+Among various prizes and awards, she has won the 2002 James Tait Black Memorial Prize and the 2003 Hessell-Tiltman Prize for The Lunar Men: The Friends who Made the Future 1730–1810, and the 2018 Hawthornden Prize for Mr Lear: A Life of Art and Nonsense.
+She has also chaired the Council of the Royal Society of Literature, and was awarded the society's Benson Medal in 2012.
+She has honorary degrees and in 2008, she was awarded the OBE for services to literature and publishing.

 Early life and education

 Uglow was brought up in Cumbria and later Dorset.
 She attended Cheltenham Ladies' College (1958–64) and St Anne's College, University of Oxford.
 After gaining a first in English, she took a BLitt.